- Promote use of barrier methods (condoms and oral dams) during sexual activity

 Click here to learn more about how to correctly use external and internal condoms, oral/dental dams, and lubricant.

 Yes, latex-free sexual health supplies are available at no cost.
 If you or your partner(s) has a latex allergy, simply indicate that you would like latex-free supplies when filling out the order form.
+We currently offer non-latex condoms, and include information about how to convert an external condom into a dental dam.

 You may order from Frisky Husky up to six times during the fall semester.
 The six orders are self-paced, meaning you decide when during the semester you’d like to place each order.